top of page

 • North American Interfraternity Conference (NIC) - The international organization composed of over 70 fraternities

-• National Pan-Hellenic Council (NPHC) - The national organization for historically African-American fraternities & sororities
+• National Pan-Hellenic Council (NPHC) - The governing body for nine historically Black fraternities & sororities, commonly referred to as the Divine Nine

 • New Member - A member of a fraternity who has not yet been initiated (also known as the outdated term, "pledge")